There are thousands of B2B sales books out there. It seems everyone’s writing sales books, and not all sales books will help you.

 “Significant technology advances in recent years have enabled customers to gain information about their options faster.
 In addition, economic instability, geopolitical concerns, corporate scandals, and public relations blunders have created mistrust and heightened attention to risk and return on investment.

-Clients now arrive at meetings and calls ready to give all of their stakeholders a voice and wanting to look behind the curtain to the people in the organization who will own the work after the sale.
+Clients now arrive at meetings and call ready to give all of their stakeholders a voice and wanting to look behind the curtain to the people in the organization who will own the work after the sale.

 Sell Like a Team: The Blueprint for Building Teams That Win Big at High-Stakes Meetings from Richardson Senior Consultant and State Street alumnus, Michael Dalis, details the process from creating and organizing a team for a sales call to leading the sales team in practice sessions, executing the call, and regrouping after.